megamattzilla/secure-deliver-optimize-genai/docs/class3/class3.rst

 **nomic-embed-text** is an embedding model that able to convert text into a vector array.
 In order for nomic-embed-text to work, the Qdrant dimension have to be updated to **768**.

-From Windows Jumphost, update the Qdrant Chain dimension to 768.
+From Windows Jumphost, confirm the Qdrant Chain dimension is set to 768.

 Click on **Additional Parameter**